-- The first defined benefit pension plan, was subdivided into Banif and former Banco Banif and a) Comercial dos Acores (BBCA), with different benefits.
+- a) The first defined benefit pension plan, was subdivided into Banif and former Banco Banif and Comercial dos Açores (BBCA), with different benefits.
 Defined benefit pension plan I subpopulation BANIF: (i) payment of disability, presumed disability and survival pensions supplement of Social Security; (ii) future payment of mandatory contributions for postemployment healthcare benefits (SAMS).
-For employees that are eligible for retirement pension, the contribution of 6.5% is made on pensions and for employees with defined contribution plan, the benefit is changed to capital only at retirement, based on the initial contribution added to the value of future contributions. - Defined benefit pension plan I subpopulation former BBCA (closed to new participants): (i) b) payment of retirement, disability, presumed disability and survival pensions, according to ACT and the changes introduced by Decree-Law 1-a/ 2011 of January, 3 and Decree-Law No. 127/2011 of December 31; (ii) future payment of mandatory contributions for post-employment healthcare benefits (SAMS), with a rate of 6.5% and (iii) death benefit, under the ACTV.
+For employees that are eligible for retirement pension, the contribution of 6.5% is made on pensions and for employees with defined contribution plan, the benefit is changed to capital only at retirement, based on the initial contribution added to the value of future contributions. - b) Defined benefit pension plan I subpopulation former BBCA (closed to new participants): (i) payment of retirement, disability, presumed disability and survival pensions, according to ACT and the changes introduced by Decree-Law 1-a/ 2011 of January, 3 and Decree-Law No. 127/2011 of December 31; (ii) future payment of mandatory contributions for post-employment healthcare benefits (SAMS), with a rate of 6.5% and (iii) death benefit, under the ACTV.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2015 (Translation of notes originally issued in Portuguese - Note 53)

-(Amounts expressed in thousands of Euros - tEuros, unless otherwise expressly indicated)
+(Translation of notes originally issued in Portuguese - Note 53) (Amounts expressed in thousands of Euros - tEuros, unless otherwise expressly indicated)